-In a $71 billion-dollar deal, Disney acquired 21st Century Fox, and with that, it also doubled its stake in Hulu, bringing it from 30% to 67%, thus giving The Walt Disney Company full control over Hulu.
-This move enabled Disney to strengthen its position in the streaming industry further, to take over Netflix.
+In a $71 billion-dollar deal, Disney acquired 21st Century Fox, and with that, it also doubled its stake in Hulu, bringing it from 30% to 67%, thus giving The Walt Disney Company complete control over Hulu.
+This move enabled Disney to further strengthen its position in the streaming industry to take over Netflix.
 Therefore, Hulu is part of the Walt Disney Company media empire.

-According to a February 2022 earnings report, Hulu enjoys a subscriber base of 45.3 million users in the United States.
+According to a February 2022 earnings report, Hulu enjoys a subscriber base of over 47 million users in the United States.

 Hulu ownership structure

 Since its founding, Hulu has undergone several changes in ownership.

 The first significant change in ownership occurred when The Walt Disney Company took an equity stake via subsidiary ABC Enterprises Inc. in 2009.

 Providence Equity Partners sold its initial 10% stake back to the company for $200 million in 2012.

 Time Warner then acquired a 10% stake four years later, with owner AT&T then selling 9.5% back to Hulu in 2019 to concentrate on its competing service HBO Max.

 During the intervening years, News Corporation’s stake was transferred to 21st Century Fox as the former company split its publishing and television/film holdings.

 In March of 2019, Disney acquired 21st Century Fox, giving the company a 60% majority stake in Hulu.